 Whether for fashion or for function, camo is never totally off-trend.
 And at the present moment in men's style, it's as relevant as ever.
 Streetwear's been using it since the beginning.
 Hip-hop style got a hold of it in the '90s and hasn't let go since.

 With summer winding down and fall right around the corner it’s that perfect time of year – not too hot and not too cold, just right for adventure.
 Preparing for these adventures means selecting your best gear that is not only reliable and time tested, but also really sharp looking.
 Getting disorganized, overpacking, or not packing enough are an adventurer’s enemy.
 And nothing will make you more frustrated than getting to the range or campsite ripping through all your gear looking for that one thing (you know that ONE necessary piece of gear that you absolutely needed) only to realize that you left back on your kitchen counter next to the note that says “DO NOT FORGET!”
-OTTE Gear has developed packing systems to help make sure you stay calm, cool and organized so that you can focus on the fun and adventure.
+OTTE Gear has developed the best packing cubes and pouches for men.
+They are sure to help you stay calm, cool and organized so that you can focus on the fun and adventure.

 Belly up to the bar with….Dave Young

 For this month's GAB, we probed the soul of Dave Young aka @youngbuckdave.
 He is a true friend, an artist, and frankly a sub-par shooter...more of a spray and pray kinda guy.
 Just Kidding.
 His encyclopedic knowledge about guns informs his tactical photography which captures the people and products he is so passionate about.
 When you meet him ask him about his dad, the old school lawman.
 Read on.